top of page

 Regularly updating your passwords and enabling Multi-Factor Authentication (MFA) are fundamental practices, but staying proactive is just as important.
 Here are a few ways to stay ahead of potential threats:

-• Monitor for Data Breaches – Services like Have I Been Pawned alert users if their credentials appear in leaked databases.
+Watch for Data Breaches: Services like Have I Been Pawned can tell you if your information has been found in leaked databases.

-• Avoid Phishing Scams – Never enter your login information on suspicious links or emails, even if they appear to be from trusted sources.
+Avoid Phishing Scams: Never enter your login details on suspicious links or emails, even if they seem to come from someone you know.

-For businesses, it's essential to enforce password policies and conduct regular cybersecurity training.
-For individuals, treat your passwords like your house keys—never leave them exposed, and don’t reuse them carelessly.
+Businesses should have clear password rules and provide regular cybersecurity training.
+For individuals, treat your passwords like house keys: keep them safe and don’t use the same one for everything.

 What Are the Most Common Password Mistakes to Avoid?